aurora-opensource/xviz/docs/overview/concepts.md

 ## Stream

-A stream is a sequence of timestamped datums of similar structure.
+A stream is a sequence of timestamped datums of the same type.
 Different types of datums are organized in different streams.

-* **Stream Name** - Each stream must be given a logical name.
-The application defines these names, XVIZ does not reserve or give special interpretation to any names, however `/` separators can be used in names to indicate hierarchy.
+* **Stream Name** - Each stream must be given a unique name.
+The application defines these names, XVIZ requires the names follow a path-like structure separated by '/', such as '/vehicle/velocity'.
 * **Stream Type** - The type of a stream is defined by what kind of datums it contains.

 The following stream types are predefined by the protocol, and the XVIZ client library contains support for parsing and displaying them:

-* **Pose Stream** - A set of positions that describes the position of an actor and any relative coordinate system(s) it defines.
+* **Pose Stream** - A set of positions that describes the position and orientaton of an actor and any relative coordinate system(s) it defines.
 * **Geometry Types** - geometry primitives
+* **Variables** - arrays of data
+* **Time series** - individual samples of a larger series
 * **Tree Table** - hierarchical data structure, use to convey dense record type data
 * **Image Stream** - Binary format image data